“TURNING IDEAS INTO REALITY, IT´S LIKE A DREAM COME TRUE.”

 Once a vision, now a reality.

 The design icon – wearing chequered trousers, a navy blue shirt and jet-black trainers – approaches the car.
-Paul Smith drifts through the studio, nonchalant and unfazed by the hustle and bustle going on in the shadow of the spotlights.
-Then the 75-year-old inspects the car with eagle eyes: the logo on the grille, the black rims adorned with his famous signature.
+He drifts through the studio, nonchalant and unfazed by the hustle and bustle going on in the shadow of the spotlights.
+Then he inspects the car with eagle eyes: the logo on the grille, the black rims adorned with his famous signature.

 Now he takes a look at the interior, running a hand along the orange seatbelts, getting down on one knee to inspect the bare, uncovered base panel and the rustic floor mats.
 Then he sticks his smartphone to the magnet next to the steering wheel – an element that except for the speedometer, replaces almost all of the old buttons and functions on the dashboard.